tjcrone/nethack/notes.md

 ## Important Messages

 You feel healthy! = poison resistance
+You feel more confident in your fighting skills. = you can enhance a skill

 ## Graffiti

 They say that you can tame a dog by talking firmly to it.
+They say that you should ?a?e your dog Spuds to ?ave a cocl pet

 ## Oracle